eclipse-tractusx/item-relationship-service/docs/arc42.md

 The Dataspace Discovery Service handles multiple EDC-Urls received for BPN.
 This applies to the following scenarios.

-Please note that the expression "the first result" in the subsequent sections means the first successful answer.__

-##### Scenario 1: EDC with multiple DTRs
+##### Scenario 1: One EDC with multiple DTRs

 IRS queries all DTRs for the globalAssetId and will take the first result it gets.
 If none of the DTRs return a result, IRS will create a tombstone.

+Same diagram with a little more detail on IRS side:

 ##### Scenario 2: Multiple EDCs with one DTR

 IRS starts a contract negotiation for all registry contract offers in parallel and queries the DTRs for all successful negotiations.
 The first registry which responds with a DT will be the one used by IRS.

+Same diagram with a little more detail on IRS side:

 ##### Scenario 3: One EDC with one DTR

 Only one EDC found for BPN and the catalog only contains one offer for the DTR.
 IRS will use this registry and will create a tombstone if no DT could be found for the globalAssetId.

+Same diagram with a little more detail on IRS side:

 ##### Scenario 4: Multiple EDCs with multiple DTRs

 IRS starts a contract negotiation for all the registry offers.

+Same diagram with a little more detail on IRS side:

 ##### Scenario 5: Multiple EDCs with no DTRs

 IRS starts a contract negotiation for all the registry offers and creates a tombstone since no DTR could be discovered.

+Same diagram with a little more detail on IRS side:

 ##### Special Scenario: Same DT in multiple DTRs